AliyaAussie/retailstoremodule/README.md

 ## Usage

 Use this to play around with magento bugs or sandbox development

+If you want to want to keep a record of your hacking on this project then manually create a fork...
+* `git remote remove origin`
+* Create a new repo in your own github account
+* `git remote add origin {ssh link to your github repo}`

-**Don't** commit to this repository unless you find a bug in the vanilla magento install.
+If you find a bug in the main install then submit a PR to this repo.